-- ➤ The total seated weight of the child with the child-restraint system on the front passenger seat is approximately 30 kg (66 lb) or more with a child in the childrestraint system. - Luggage or other items are placed on the seat with the child in the child-restraint system. - A rear passenger or luggage pushing or pulling down on the front passenger seatback. - A rear passenger puts their feet on the front seat rails. - > Luggage or other items are placed on the seatback or hung on the head restraint. - > The seat is washed. - Liquids are spilled on the seat. - The front passenger seat is moved backward, pushing into luggage or other items placed behind it. - The front passenger seatback contacts the second-row seat. - Luggage or other items are placed between the front passenger seat and driver seat - Any accessories increasing the total seated weight on the front passenger seat are attached to the front passenger seat.
+- ➤ The total seated weight of the child with the child-restraint system on the front passenger seat is approximately 30 kg (66 lb) or more with a child in the childrestraint system. - Luggage or other items are placed on the seat with the child in the child-restraint system. - A rear passenger or luggage pushing or pulling down on the front passenger seatback. - > A rear passenger puts their feet on the front seat rails. - Luggage or other items are placed on the seatback or hung on the head restraint. - > Heavy items are placed in the seatback map pocket. - > The seat is washed. - Liquids are spilled on the seat. - ➤ The front passenger seat is moved backward, pushing into luggage or other items placed behind it. - > The front passenger seatback contacts the rear seat. - Luggage or other items are placed between the front passenger seat and driver seat. - ➤ Any accessories increasing the total seated weight on the front passenger seat are attached to the front passenger seat.